tbali0524/cgtest/README.md

    --alt              Use alternative compiler, if such is defined in the config (e.g. for c, c++, php) --ansi             Use color output [default] --no-ansi          Disable color output
-   --verbose          Increase the verbosity of messages: also show each passed tests --stats            Show per-language test stats --lang-versions    Show versions for all configured programming languages --show-defaults    Show default configuration settings (as json)
+   --verbose          Increase the verbosity of messages: also show each passed tests [default] --quiet            'Decrease the verbosity of messages: only show errors and warnings --stats            Show per-language test stats --lang-versions    Show versions for all configured programming languages --show-defaults    Show default configuration settings (as json)